shinnik/shanim/README.md

 # About
 Small wrapper for Web Animations API to animate HTMLElements with more ease.
+Initally made for my own projects :)

 # Install
 `npm install shanim`